nathanvda/formtastic-cocoon/README.markdown

 # formtastic-cocoon

+**Note: this gem is deprecated.
+The gem has been renamed to [cocoon](http://github.com/nathanvda/cocoon), as it was not limited to formtastic alone.**

 Formtastic-cocoon is a Rails3 gem, extending formtastic, to allow easier handling of nested forms.

 Nested forms are forms that handle nested models and attributes in one form.